viamrobotics/docs/docs/components/board/odroid.md

 {{% /alert %}}

-Configure an `odroid` board to integrate an [Odroid-C4](https://www.hardkernel.com/shop/odroid-c4/) into your machine:
+Configure an `odroid` board to integrate an [Odroid-C4](https://www.hardkernel.com/shop/odroid-c4/) into your machine.

+To test your board as you configure it, power it on.
+If you plan to connect hardware to the board's pins, connect the hardware while it's powered off.
+Then, configure the board:

 {{< tabs name="Configure an odroid Board" >}}
 {{% tab name="Config Builder" %}}